RidaLr/Trello_clone_Web_Application/README.md

-# Trello_Web_Application
+# Trello_clone_Web_Application
-The purpose of the project is to define an application to manage a Trello.
+The purpose of the project is to define an application to manage project and tasks like "Trello".